-It comes together in a snap (if I used snap peas instead of snow peas, I’d have a chuckle there) and can be cooked in one pot.
-Curry powder is one of those ingredients that goes a long way to flavor dishes.
-I have to tip to infuse the flavor into the food even more, so be sure to read the cooking tips section below.
+It comes together in a snap (not talking about the peas here) and can be cooked in one pot.
+Curry powder is an ingredient that goes a long way to flavor dishes and is the star of this coconut curry shrimp.
+I have a tip to infuse the flavor into the food even more, so be sure to read the cooking tips section below.

 It wouldn’t be coconut curry shrimp without coconut of course.
 Thick canned coconut adds creamy texture and flavor that pairs with the shrimp and curry.